 Our experienced legal team has provided representation to many defendants accused of terrorism offenses and we can put our extensive experience with these difficult cases to work to help you fight accusations against you.
 Give us a call today to talk with Vegas criminal lawyers about the ways in which our firm can assist you as you develop a legal strategy for responding to potentially life-changing charges.

-Within the subsection of Chapter 202 of Title 15, there are many different statutes defining behavior that can be considered terrorism and establishing specific penalties for terrorism related offenses.
-One of the key statutes that is important to understanding what a prosecutor must prove in terrorism cases is Nevada Revised Statute section 202.4439.
+Within the subsection of Chapter 202 of Title 15, there are many different statutes defining behavior that can be considered terrorism and establishing specific penalties for terrorism-related offenses.
+One of the key statutes that are important to understanding what a prosecutor must prove in terrorism cases is Nevada Revised Statute section 202.4439.
 N.R.S.
 202.4439 is the statute that defines terrorism for purposes of Nevada laws on terrorism.

 These definitions apply when determining if you can be found guilty of acts of terrorism under N.R.S.
 202.445 or if you can be found guilty of other terrorism offenses defined in Chapter 202 of Title 15.
 N.R.S.
 202.445 establishes specific acts of terrorism that are prohibited and defines penalties for violating Nevada’s law prohibiting acts of terrorism.